Tor (network): 2021

 On 8 December 2021, the Russian government agency Roskomnadzor announced it has banned Tor and six VPN services for failing to abide by the Russian Internet blacklist.
 Russian ISPs unsuccessfully attempted to block Tor's main website as well as several bridges beginning on 1 December 2021.
 The Tor Project has appealed to Russian courts over this ban.

 2022

 In response to Internet censorship during the Russian invasion of Ukraine, the BBC and VOA have directed Russian audiences to Tor.
 The Russian government increased efforts to block access to Tor through technical and political means, while the network reported an increase in traffic from Russia, and increased Russian use of its anti-censorship Snowflake tool.

 Russian courts temporarily lifted the blockade on Tor's website (but not connections to relays) on May 24, 2022 due to Russian law requiring that the Tor Project be involved in the case.
 However, the blockade was reinstated on July 21, 2022.

 Iran implemented rolling internet blackouts during the Mahsa Amini protests, and Tor and Snowflake were used to circumvent them.

 China, with its highly centralized control of its internet, had effectively blocked Tor.

+2026

+In January Iran International reported that Tor was seeing use in the aftermath of the 2026 Iran protests, albeit with limited success.